What does it mean to be British?

 Artist - Mita Solanky

-Young people took to the city streets at night to capture "Britishness" using their own theme or idea.
+Young people were asked to think about “What being British looks like for them” Working as a group and in pairs they took to the city streets at night to capture "Britishness" using their own theme or idea.
 These included music, hidden histories of buildings, the "nitty gritty", food, sports and pubs.

 What does it mean to be British? is supported by a National Lottery Project Grant from Arts Council England.